vukis/Cpp-Utilities/README.md

 # FixedFunction

 [The class](https://github.com/vukis/Cpp-Utilities/blob/master/Common/FixedFunction.h) implements functional object.
-This function is analog of 'std::function' with limited capabilities:
+This function is analog of `std::function` with limited capabilities:
   - It supports only move semantics (types like `std::unique_ptr` and `std::packaged_task` can be stored in it).
   - The size of functional objects is limited to storage size (can be perferctly fitted in CPU cache line).
 Due to limitations above it is faster on creation and copying than `std::function`.
 [Test code](https://github.com/vukis/Cpp-Utilities/blob/master/Common/Test.cpp).